 Student Welfare and Wellness

-Nutrition Guidelines for all Foods
+Standards and Nutrition Guidelines for all Foods and Beverages

-Each school is to follow minimum federal and state nutrition standards.
-Below is suggested language for the District to choose from to reach District specific desired outcomes:

 Foods and beverages sold during the school day shall be done in accordance with state and federal regulations and Board Policies 07.111 and 07.12.

+Standards for All Foods and Beverages Sold to Students

-Foods and beverages sold or served at school shall be consistent with the federal regulations for school meal nutrition standards.
+Foods and beverages sold or served at school shall be consistent with the state and federal regulations for school meal nutrition standards.
 Nutrition guidelines for all foods and beverages served or sold on campus shall be maintained by the Superintendent/designee and made available upon request.
 The Superintendent shall designate an individual or individuals to monitor compliance of beverages and food sold ala carte with state and federal nutrition requirements.

 Qualified child nutrition professionals will provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students; will accommodate the religious, ethnic, and cultural diversity of the student body in meal planning; and will provide clean, safe, and pleasant settings and adequate time for students to eat.

+Standards for All Foods and Beverages Provided but Not Sold to Students

 When possible, rewards given to students shall be other than food/beverage items.
-When food/beverage items are used as rewards, such items shall comply with nutritional guidelines set out in Kentucky Administrative Regulation.
+When food/beverage items are used as rewards, such items shall comply with nutritional guidelines set out in 7 C.F.R 210.11 and 702 KAR 6:090.

-School Wellness Plans

-After reviewing guidelines set out in District Policy 09.2, each school shall develop a Wellness Plan detailing how those guidelines shall be incorporated in the school.

-Evaluation and Enforcement

-Leadership:

-The Superintendent/designee will monitor compliance with this and related policies.
-At the school level, the Principal/designee will monitor compliance with those policies in his/her school and will report on the school's compliance as directed by the Superintendent/designee.

-The District shall form a District Wellness Committee and actively seek to engage students, parents, physical and/or health education teachers, school food service professionals, school health professionals, school board members, school administrators, and other interested community members in developing, implementing, monitoring, and reviewing this policy.
+Foods and beverages provided in school, but not made available for sale, shall meet standards outlined in the schools’ individual wellness plan (if applicable) and will not conflict with District Policy.

+Food and Beverage Marketing

+All marketing on the school campus during the school day shall be of only those foods and beverages that meet the nutrition standards of the Smart Snack in School Nutrition Standards (7 C.F.R 210.11 and 702 KAR 6:090).

 STUDENTS CM09.2

 (Continued)